What We Do

 Youth and Adult Programs

-Providing high quality after school programming to local youth
+Providing high quality after-school and summer programming to local youth

-Serving the children of the Hunting Park-East Tioga sections of North Philadelphia, OST has integrated a trauma-informed care approach to its after-school programming.
-Built on the principles of safety, trustworthiness, choice, collaboration and empowerment, trauma- informed care supports the positive growth and development of children who live with systemic stresses that can cause lasting impact.
+North10, Philadelphia’s Youth Programs offer high quality, structured learning, enrichment, and recreational opportunities for local youth in grades K-12, outside of the traditional school day and during the summer months.
+We implement a Positive Youth Development program that integrates a trauma-informed care approach to our after-school and summer programming.
+Built on the principles of strong relationships with youth built on a foundation of safety, trustworthiness, choice, collaboration, and empowerment, trauma- informed care supports the positive growth and development of children who live with systemic stresses that can cause lasting impact.

 In designing this important community resource, North10 sought to create programming that values the voices of youth; encourages participation in the design, delivery and evaluation of services; instills leadership qualities in youth; and involves civic involvement, engagement and contribution through service.

 North10’s 2-generation approach ensures adults who live in the neighborhoods also have programs and services at the Lenfest Center and beyond that cater to their interests and needs.
 To that end, North10 is currently building new programs that primarily focus on workforce development and job readiness.
 We also directly support new parents as they navigate the stresses and job of childcare, health, nutrition, work, and family.